eatonphil/dbcore/README.md

 * Only PostgreSQL and MySQL
 * Only tables supported (i.e. no views)
 * Only single-column foreign keys supported
-* Only Go API templates provided
+* Only Go API, React UI templates provided